tcyang-md/Blackjack/README.md

 I created Blackjack in **Java** using **JOptionPane** as my GUI and an **ArrayList** of card objects to simulate a deck of cards.
 The program follows the traditional rules of Blackjack where the dealer must draw to 16 and stand on all 17s.

 ## Instructions
-Download the card.java file in your IDE and run.
-The game should appear as a JOptionPane pop up and you will be able to play.
+`$ java card` and the game should appear as a JOptionPane pop up and you will be able to play.
 Have fun!

 ## Breakdown
 ``` java